Rainbow capitalism: Backlash critical analysis

+Aaron Hicklin, editor of gay magazine Out, wrote in 2025 that the "fall" of rainbow capitalism mirrored its initial rise as a reactionary movement:

+For the best part of two decades queer activists exploited social media to shame corporate America for its historic neglect of L.G.B.T.Q. rights.
+Mostly that was a good thing.
+But Twitter also drove outrage to excess. [..]
+Did we help ourselves by piling on a carrot juice company or when we freaked out in 2013 about Barilla pasta when its chairman said he wouldn’t feature gay families in ads?
+GLAAD’s response to the Barilla chairman’s statement: a solemn suggestion that consumers would switch to “more inclusive brands like Bertolli,” because, you know, pasta must be progressive, too. [..]
+It’s hard not to see those campaigns now as a template for how the MAGA movement responded to Anheuser-Busch and Dylan Mulvaney.
+The conservative backlash to queer visibility is uglier by far, but it’s following the same script, compounded by our growing inability to reason and rationalize.
+Truth is very often the first casualty.

+Sara Pequeño wrote on USA Today that same year: "There is no world where a JPMorgan Chase & Co. sponsorship at New York City's annual Pride March was going to solve homophobia in the United States. [..]
+The brands that are backing away from Pride Month are doing exactly what we knew they would do all along – support LGBTQ+ people only as long as it was profitable."

 Mechanisms

 Social acceptance

 Capitalist accommodation of the LGBT community has caused a significant increase in social tolerance for the community, contributing to the expansion civil and political rights for LGBT people.
 Public image of the LGBT community has been affected by the increasing acceptance of gay men in advertising, entertainment, fashion trends.
 In these formats, the LGBT community is primarily represented by younger white gay men, and LGBT representation is often not representative of the community as a whole.
 Television shows such as Queer Eye portrayed a specific identity of the gay community.
 These perceptions may also be shared by members of the LGBT community:

 In the pre-gay period, youth is worth of sexual exchange, but the elderly homosexuals were not stigmatized.
 With the extension of gay model and institutionalization that this entails, a sex market is formed where one of the most appreciated goods for sexual intercourse, as well as virility, is youth.
 The overvaluation of youth imposed by the gay style involves an underestimation of the mature adult male.